dsgt-birdclef/birdclef-2022/label-studio/README.md

 # Label Studio

 This directory contains code related to label studio.
 This section is lacking in documentation.
-The approach may be unncessary given a good data loading strategy.
+The approach may be unnecessary given a good data loading strategy.

 ## notes